 Today, more than 50 years after Bates, you can find lawyers exercising their First Amendment rights in commercials that air around the clock on TV – even during the Super Bowl – and cycle endlessly through YouTube, Facebook, TikTok, and other social media.

 Sure, not all law firm TV ads are Super Bowl commercial-caliber.
 Some still follow a format that likely dates to the late 1970s, with a lawyer staring directly into the camera and talking with a serious face while surrounded by leather chairs, large wood desks, and unused books.
 In other words, some lawyer TV commercials do little to make the firm stand out.
+If you are looking for a law firm digital marketing agency, consider us!

 However, as a general trend, competition for clients has spurred creativity in lawyer TV advertising, especially in personal injury, criminal defense, and family law.
 Today, law firms nationwide make highly memorable TV commercials featuring quality production, compelling storylines, and clear messaging.
 They make the law firm stand out and carry the potential to generate solid leads in their target markets.